PRIVACY NOTICE FOR SHOPPERS

-- TRANSACTIONAL DATA: that is, information which we might collect if you use a voucher, loyalty card, discount code or take part in a promotion which we are running.
+- TRANSACTIONAL DATA: we might collect data about your transactions if you use a voucher, loyalty card, discount code or take part in a promotion which we are running.
 This will help us to learn about:

 - your shopping preferences, interests, hobbies and habits

 - TRAFFIC DATA: we might collect information about which websites you access or offers you click on when you’re using our wi-fi services.

 - HOW DO WE USE THE DATA WE COLLECT ABOUT YOU AND WHAT’S OUR LEGAL BASIS FOR DOING SO?

 We may use the data we collect about you in the following ways:

 - TO PROVIDE SERVICES: for example, if you have provided us with your details so that you can receive particular services from us (such as taking part in a campaign, benefiting from a discount or taking part in a competition), we will use your Personal Data in order to make that happen.
 For certain campaigns and competitions, this may include transferring Personal Data related to you to a third party providing the prize or whose goods or services are being promoted.
 If a transfer of this nature is required, we will publish the name of the third party recipient and let you know that the transfer is required before we do so.
 We will do this on the basis that such use of your Personal Data is required to provide you with the services you have requested.
 This may be necessary for the performance of a contract that you are entering or have entered into with us, if you provide your consent, or if it is in our legitimate interests to do so.
 You may let us know at any time if you want to pull out of a competition or stop receiving our services by contacting us using the contact details set out at the end of this policy and we will promptly comply with your request.